motarski/kubernetes-on-prem/README.md

 - Scale up cluster size
 - Kubernetes version is now `v1.18.4`
 - Ansible is the tool used for provisioning
-- Helm 3 installed together with the requirements
+- Helm 3 is now used for managing kubernetes apps
 - Everything is automated.
-Installing requirements is now 'one-step script'
+Installing dependencies is now 'one-step script'
-- Platform auto detection upon installing requirements (Linux or Mac)
+- Operating system auto detection upon installing requirements
 - `Ubuntu` is now used for nodes and HAProxy. `CentOS` for the NFS
 - WordPress database is now deployed as stateful set